arialdomartini/monadic-parser-combinators-book/chapter-2.typ

 but you want the result to be `Car`, not something that is both a `Wheel` and an `Engine`.

-=== Case 3: Things that compose in surprising ways
+=== Case 3: Things That Compose In Surprising Ways
 <case-3-things-that-compose-in-surprising-ways>
 The canonical example is again with numbers.
 In many languages' floating-point arithmetic: `0.1 + 0.2` computes to